What is Pupil Premium funding?

 Schools are responsible for recording the children who are eligible for pupil premium in their annual school census - you don't have to do anything yourself, other than making sure you return any paperwork that relates to the benefits you receive or your child's entitlement to free school meals.

 If your child qualifies for free school meals or has at any point in the past six years, it’s important that you tell their school – even if they're in Reception or KS1 and receive universal school meals for infant pupils, or are in KS2 and take a packed lunch – as this enables them to claim pupil premium.

 What should I do if my child is eligible for Pupil Premium?

-Please contact the school office if you think your child is eligible for Pupil Premium funding.
-We can then apply to Nottinghamshire County Council for the extra funding.
+If you think your child is eligible for Pupil Premium funding, please speak to the school office.
 Any information you provide will be kept strictly confidential.

 How is Pupil Premium spent at Holly Hill?